Exploring Human Host-Microbiome Interactions in Health and Disease

 Recent studies have revealed the complexity of the gut microbial ecology and its network connectivity to the metabolic regulation of important pathways in the host.
 Studies on microbiota from various body sites are helping us to understand how microorganisms affect the host.
 Alterations in microbiome composition have been associated with many non-infectious diseases including inflammatory bowel conditions, autoimmune diseases, cancers and diabetes, although in many cases causality has yet to be established.

-This meeting will update current knowledge of how various microbiomes (oral, gut, lung, non-bacterial etc.) communicate with the host and the factors that influence these interactions.
-The programme will discuss the new developments enabled by metagenomics, metabolomics and other technologies.
+This meeting will update current knowledge of how various microbiomes (skin, oral, gut, lung, non-bacterial etc.) communicate with the host and the factors that influence these interactions.
+The programme will feature new developments enabled by metagenomics, metabonomics and other technologies.
 Attendees will have the opportunity to participate in discussions on how to apply recent discoveries to disease processes, health restoration and maintenance.

-This year’s meeting will also include sessions on the gut-brain access and the influence of the microbiome on cancer.
+This year’s meeting will also include sessions on the effects of the microbiome on cancer and how the immune system influences the microbiome and vice versa.
 As in previous years, the warm welcome given to students and the open friendly atmosphere provide attendees with an enjoyable conference.

-The conference will start at approximately 12pm on Wednesday 5 December and close at approximately 1.30pm on Friday 7 December 2018.
+The conference will start at approximately 12 noon on 23 October and close at approximately 1.30pm on 25 October 2019.

 - Cancer and the microbiome